Magical Bedtime Stories for Little Kids

 You are a tiny lamp who lives on a shelf above a bookshelf.
 Each night you watch the house lower its voice, like a cat curling up.
 Tonight, your bulb feels awake and wobbly, buzzing the way a soda can buzzes in summer.
 You try to yawn but nothing happens.
 You wobble and flicker, worried the stars will notice.

 A kind moth taps on your shade.
 “Maybe you need a bedtime story,” it whispers.
-You shake, and the moth begins a story about a moon that learned to yawn—how it took one deep, lazy stretch and then slowly let its silver light rest.
-As the moth speaks, your buzzing softens into hum, hum, hum.
-You feel the snug slide open inside your metal ribs.
+The moth tells you about a moon that learned to yawn—one deep, lazy stretch, then a gentle resting of silver light.
+As it speaks, your buzzing softens into hum, hum, hum.
 You yawn big and wide, and your light becomes a whisper.

-Before you know it, the house is breathing calmly, and the moon itself yawns because it remembers the moth’s story.
+Before you know it, the house is breathing calmly.
 You tuck your cord under your lamp-feet and sleep in little glowing dreams.
 Tomorrow the house will wake, but tonight you are a lamp that knows how to yawn.

 2) You and the Cloud Who Needed a Nap